The-Shivam-garg/Smart-mirror/Readme.md

 <h1 align="center"> MATERIAL </h1>

+Material Required to make this smart mirror is given below .The budget stated below is the maximum budget with the best qualities of product we have counted in ; you can also minimize the budget by taking any other alternative product insted of this , or if you want to purchase this one , i have embedded down the links in the list itself.

 | Components-Required     |Cost |
 | :---:        |    :----   |
 | [Raspberry pi 4 module](https://www.amazon.in/s?k=rasberry+pi+4&ref=nb_sb_ss_ts-doa-p_6_3)     | 5000/-.